Laura Iñiguez, Content Manager at Hirebook

 - Career opportunities - remote employees could feel that those working on-site may have more opportunities to advance in their careers and the company.

 - Cybersecurity - when having a large team telecommuting you have to make sure to protect your company’s and clients’ data.
+If you have an eCommerce business, you can invest in reliable eCommerce hosting to secure your website and customer data.

 Share with your team our “Working Remotely?
 7 Tips on How to be Productive at Home” article so they can perform their best while working at home.